Javascript is not enabled.

 Be on the lookout for warning signs of heat illness.
 Older adults are among those at higher risk for heat-related illness.
 Signs of heat exhaustion include heavy sweating, cold and clammy skin and weakness, among others.
 Heat stroke symptoms include red, hot and dry skin (no sweating); a fast and strong pulse; confusion, dizziness and nausea; and a throbbing headache.

-Editor's note: This story, originally published July 24, 2023, has been updated to reflect new information.
+Editor's note: This story, originally published July 24, 2023, has been updated.

 Join AARP to Continue